exbotanical/shcripts/README.md

 * `git_bootstrap` - bootstrap a new git repository with .gitignore and README files
 * `bash_bootstrap` - bootstrap a new bash script with a formatted header, add execute permissions, launch in text editor
-* `headerize` - add formatted headers to a script of a variety of interpreters and environments
 * `docker_clean` - stop all running processes for given Docker images; remove them, purge all resulting dangling images and volumes
 * `mkalias` - create permanent aliases; adds a *.mkalias.conf* file to user's home dir and sources it in user's bash runtime config. all aliases are stored in *.mkalias.conf*